 Viví diez años en Perú.

-– Descriptions of people (physical or psychological), places or things in the past:
+- descriptions of people (physical or psychological), things and places

 Nuestra casa era grande y tenía tres plantas.